sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ],
 ```

 After the first reboot, Packer will connect to your server by SSH.
-You can use the root user, or another user with sudo rights, but in any case, this user must correspond to the user that is defined in your ks.cfg file.
+You can use the root user, or another user with sudo rights, but this user must correspond to the user that defined in your `ks.cfg` file.

 ```json
 "ssh_password": "mysecurepassword",
 "ssh_username": "root",
 ```

-At the end of the process, the VM must be stopped.
+At the end of the process, you must stop the VM.
 It is a little bit more complicated with a non-root user, but it is well documented:

 ```json
 "shutdown_command": "/sbin/halt -h -p",
 ```

-Next, we deal with the vSphere configuration.
-The only notable things here are the use of the variables defined at the beginning of the document in our home directory, as well as the `insecure_connection` option, because our vSphere uses a self-signed certificate (see note in Assumptions at the top of this document):
+The vSphere configuration is next.
+The only notable things here is the use of the variables defined at the beginning of the document in our home directory, and the `insecure_connection` option, because our vSphere uses a self-signed certificate (see note in Assumptions at the top of this document):

 ```json
 "insecure_connection": "true",